Wessel Roux

 Wessel Roux (born 18 October 1975) is a South African international rugby union prop who last played for CS Bourgoin-Jallieu in the Top 14.
 He has been capped 3 times for South Africa.
 He has also played for RC Toulonnais in the Top 14 and the Bulls in the Super 14.

 Wessel earned over 100 caps with the Bulls.

-He is currently the forward coach for the Blue Bull U19 and scrum coach for the Blue Bulls U21, Vodacom Cup side and Currie Cup.
+He is currently the Forwards, Mental and Life Coach at the Fidelity ADT Lions.

 Education

-He studied at the University of Pretoria.
+He studied at the University of Pretoria where he was a member of Olienhout Men’s Residence.